ibm-js/deliteful/tests/README.md

 ### Running the unit and functional tests in Sauce Labs browsers

-In the deliteful directory, type the following command:
+In the deliteful directory, type the following command (requires Sauce Labs environment variables.
+See [Sauce Labs configuration instructions](#sauce-labs-configuration)):

 ```
 $ grunt test:remote